 Knee pain a very common problem that can occur at any age group.
 Learn strategies to help alleviate pain, and how Potential Physical Therapy in Malvern, PA can help.

-One may have knee pain secondary to trauma/injury at very young age; athletes are most prone to have ACL injury causing knee pain; osteoarthritis is the common cause of knee pain in older adults and the list is not complete here.
-Let us see what are the common knee problems and how they affect ones functioning and what are the common strategies that assist to alleviate knee pain.
+One may have knee pain secondary to trauma/injury at very young age; athletes are most prone to have ACL injury causing knee pain; osteoarthritis is the common cause of knee pain in older adults; and the list goes on.
+In this article we examine common knee problems and how they affect one’s ability to function, and what common strategies are to assist in alleviating knee pain.